When is the Best Time to Visit Antarctica?

 6ᵒ C / 43ᵒ F

 The cruises begin their departures in late October.
-Aboard the ship, it is one of the best times to see the grand ice sculptures of the area.
+Aboard the ship, it is one of the best times to see the grand icebergs of the area.
 Travelers can also enjoy spotting penguins of South Georgia and the Falkland Islands as it is the start of the mating season.

-Antarctica in the “summer season”, from December to February is one of the peak seasons for travel.
-During this time of the year, the days are long and the temperatures are at their warmest (which is not saying much – it’s Antarctica!).
-For explorers interested in penguins, seals, and seabirds, visiting Antarctica from December to February is great as there is an abundance of active wildlife.
+Antarctica in the “summer season”, from December to January is the peak season for travel.
+During this time of the year, the days are very long and the temperatures are at their warmest (which is not saying much – it’s Antarctica!).
+For explorers interested in penguins, seals, and seabirds, visiting Antarctica from December to January is great as there is an abundance of active wildlife.

-Note: Keep in mind that travel to Antarctica in December and January is very busy as it coincides with Christmas and New Year’s.
-Make sure to book at least a year in advance if you’re looking to travel during this time.
+Note: Keep in mind that travel to Antarctica in December and January is very busy as it coincides with Christmas and New Year.
+Be sure to book at least a year in advance if you’re looking to travel during this time.